Selfeer/blogpost-test/README.md

 On the chart, we can see that when it comes to ontime dataset with 200 million rows inside the Parquet file the ClickHouse runs slower on 9 queries out of 10.
 The ClickHouse seems to be around 8% faster thought on query number seven.

 Here is query number seven, which provides the results faster on ClickHouse.
-It simply calculates the percentage of flights delayed for more than 10 minutes, by year
+It simply calculates the percentage of flights delayed for more than 10 minutes, by year.
 ```sql
  SELECT Year, avg(DepDelay>10)*100 FROM file('ontime_parquet_9f6790d3_4cc4_11ee_924e_01a4aa584ed2.parquet') GROUP BY Year ORDER BY Year;
 ```

 And here is query number five in which DuckDB is faster.
-It returns the percentage of delays by carrier for the year 2007
+It returns the percentage of delays by carrier for the year 2007.

 ```sql
  SELECT IATA_CODE_Reporting_Airline AS Carrier, avg(DepDelay>10)*100 AS c3 FROM file('ontime_parquet_9f6790d3_4cc4_11ee_924e_01a4aa584ed2.parquet') WHERE Year=2007 GROUP BY Carrier ORDER BY c3 DESC